At a Glance

 ✨Tip Number 1

 Familiarise yourself with the latest trends in immersive learning design, especially around AR/VR and gamification.
-This knowledge will not only help you during interviews but also demonstrate your commitment to staying ahead in the field.
+This knowledge will not only help you stand out but also demonstrate your commitment to staying current in the field.

 ✨Tip Number 2

 Network with professionals in the digital learning space, particularly those who have experience with global learning vendors.
-Engaging with industry peers can provide insights into the role and may even lead to referrals.
+Engaging in conversations can provide insights into the industry and may even lead to referrals.

 ✨Tip Number 3

-Prepare to discuss specific projects where you've successfully led the design process from ideation to execution.
-Highlighting your storytelling and stakeholder engagement skills will be crucial in showcasing your fit for this role.
+Prepare to discuss specific projects where you've successfully collaborated with stakeholders to achieve project goals.
+Highlighting your storytelling and engagement skills will be crucial during any interviews.

 ✨Tip Number 4